stew/plankton/README.md

       url("http://dl.bintray.com/stew/plankton"))(
       Resolver.ivyStylePatterns)

-	enablePlugins(PlanktonPlugin)
-	planktonFlavor := plankton.Zoo
+	enablePlugins(ZooPlankton)

-If I had more sbt-fu, I'd get rid of this "resolvers += crap"
+If I had more sbt-fu, I'd get rid of this "resolvers += crap", perhaps once I move this to sonatype.

 There are currently two flavors offered: